sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/interface.ISablierV2Base.md

 ### comptroller

-The address of the comptroller contract, which is in charge of the Sablier V2 protocol configuration, handling such values as the protocol fees.
+Retrieves the address of the comptroller contract, responsible for the Sablier V2 protocol configuration.

 ```solidity
 function comptroller() external view returns (ISablierV2Comptroller);